Introduction to Linux Concatenate Files

 Example #2 – Regular Expressions

-In the Concatenate Method, we are having the functionality to use the regular expressions and create a single concatenated file.
+In the Concatenate Method, we have the functionality to use the regular expressions and create a single concatenated file.

 Command :